-Research of interest has been carried out in South Korea investigating changes in antimicrobial susceptibilities of Gram-negative bacteria, including E.coli, isolated from cases of bovine mastitis over an extended period.
+Research of interest has been carried out in South Korea investigating changes in antimicrobial susceptibilities of Gram-negative bacteria, including E. coli, isolated from cases of bovine mastitis over an extended period.
 Nam et al., (2009) found no significant change in the incidence of AMR in Gram-negative bacteria between 2003 and 2008.
-In total, 841 Gram-negative isolates were retrieved, of which 161 were E. coli.
-The authors noted that the lack of any significant change in antimicrobial susceptibilities across such a long monitoring period was unexpected.
-A similar longitudinal style study from South Korea investigating the antimicrobial susceptibilities of E. coli isolates (n= 374) between 2012 and 2015, also found no significant changes in the incidence of AMR during this time.
-However, it was noted that the rates of resistance were similar when compared with the aforementioned 2009 study (Tark et al., 2017).
+A similar study from South Korea investigating the antimicrobial susceptibilities of E. coli as well as characterizing extended-spectrum β -lactamases between 2012 and 2015, also found no significant changes in the incidence of resistance levels during this time.
+However, it was noted that the rates of resistance were lower when compared with the aforementioned 2009 study (Tark et al., 2017).
 These studies had no data on AMU for the cows or herds from which samples had been taken.
 Therefore, the effect that differences in AMU may have on the results relating to the incidence of resistance in these studies is unknown.
-Given the role that AMU has been found to play in the emergence of AMR, consideration of both these areas is important in any surveillance programme, with additional research being required to determine the relationships between these at the farm level.
+The relationships between patterns of AMU and AMR will help to form part of an overall surveillance programme.
+Additional research is required to determine the exact relationship